OUTMANE-BEN-MOUSSA/alx-system_engineering-devops/0x02-shell_redirections/README.md

 The file 20-hiago Create a script that removes all letters c and C from input.
 The file 21-reverse reverses its input.
 The file 22-users_and_homes displays all users and their home directories, sorted by users.
+Thr file 200-empty_casks  finds all empty files and directories in the current directory and all sub-directories.